Thursday, January 28, 2021

 I had to have my son, Kendal move out when he was 19.
 He just could not be contained within this house, along with 4 other adults.
 He moved into a situation that I wasn't all that comfortable with at first.
 However, it served a purpose.
 It was healthier for us to live apart.

 Thankfully, he moved to San Antonio to work and live with his older brother 18 months later.
-Now, he’s lives in Los Angeles with my niece.
+Now, he lives in Los Angeles with my niece.
 The fact that he has a soft place to land is on my gratitude list every.single.day.

-Late last summer, I was doing the happy dance after I was able to orchestrate everything so we could move my mother around the corner, into a senior-living apartment.
+Late last summer, I was doing the happy dance after I was able to orchestrate everything so we could move my mother around the corner into a senior-living apartment.
 She took the last of the Sunday morning noise along with her, along with the landline phone that would ring all living day long.
 The calls were mostly solicitations or Kendal calling back home to report every tragic life experience and emotion.
 You know, like frustration over missing the bus or overcooking the chicken to the point of extreme dryness.
 My heart rate would go up every time the phone rang.
 A trauma response from years of phone calls with bad news on the other end.

 When Mom lived with me, it turned out that the more I did for her as her daughter and caregiver, the more she wanted me to do, and the less she was willing to do for herself.
 It wasn’t mentally healthy for either one of us.
 I felt constantly overwhelmed and stressed.
-Sometimes, I would hide in my room just “not” to be asked to do something when she laid eyes on me.
+Sometimes, I would hide in my room just “not” not to be asked to do something when she laid eyes on me.
 I would go to a bar after yoga so I didn’t have to come home to work.
 I didn't want to answer the questions, as an adult in my own home, “Where are you going?
 What are you doing?
 What are you eating?
 What are you drinking?”